Skip to content

 • Market analysis describing your target market and the competition in your area

-• Marketing plan outlining how you’ll attract new clients to your plumbing business
+• Marketing strategy outlining how you’ll attract new clients to your plumbing business

 • Financial plan showing the money coming into and going out of your business for the first year (including sales forecast, budget, and any personnel costs)

-Unless you already have funds available, you’ll need financing to purchase tools and equipment, pay for insurance, and get your first customers.
+Unless you already have personal funds available, you’ll need financing to purchase tools and equipment, plumbing software, pay for insurance, and get your first customers.
 Look into options like:

 • Government funding: The Small Business Administration (SBA) offers funding programs like small business loans and investment capital.

-• Business loan: Get a small business loan or line of credit from your bank, or from an online lender like OnDeck or Fundera.
+• Small business administration loans: Get a small business loan or line of credit from your bank or an online lender like OnDeck or Fundera.
 You can also ask a friend or family member for a startup business loan.

-• Credit card: A business credit card with a low interest rate can help with cash flow when you’re just starting a plumbing business.
+• Business line of credit: A business credit card with a low interest rate can help with cash flow when you’re just starting a plumbing business.
 Just make sure to pay it off each month.

 • Business grant: The Jobber Grants program offers $150,000 in available funding to recognize excellence in small home services businesses.